 At the conclusion of the 8-week drought period, all trees were harvested from the growth chamber for biomass measurements.
 Tree samples were separated into aboveground and belowground tissue.
 Root biomass was gently washed to remove debris and all samples were placed into brown paper bags to be dried.
 Biomass sample bags were kept in a drying oven at 50 C for at least 3 days or until a dry weight stabilized before being removed for measurement.
 Dry weights were recorded using a mass balance.

-Hydraulic Redistribution Isotope Label Pulse

-We conducted a short-term isotopic label pulse-chase experiment to examine hydraulic redistribution in competition pots.
-This experiment was run on C-C and C-X-C pots from each of the 5 replicates (20 trees total) across a gradient selected to maximize the difference in nighttime transpiration levels between competitors.
-To extend the gradient of transpiration differences, nighttime transpiration was artificially reduced to zero in 2 experimental trees, one from each of the sampled planting groups, by bagging and sealing one of the competitor trees in a given pot.
-A 500 mL pulse of +200‰ isotopically labelled deuterium-enriched water was applied to one side of each competition pot at the base of the tree.
-Leaf and soil samples were then collected from competitor trees in those pots directly before the pulse was applied and again after 12, 18, 24, 36, 48, and 72 hours.
-Samples were immediately sealed in glass vials and frozen at -18⁰ C within 20 minutes of collection.
-Enriched water was isolated from the leaf and soil samples through cryogenic vacuum extraction.
-Hydrogen isotope ratios in each extracted water sample were analyzed at the University of Utah Stable Isotope Ratio Facility for Environmental Research (SIRFER) using aThermo Finnigan temperature conversion elemental analyzer and Thermo Finnigan Delta V Isotope Ratio Mass Spectrometer (TC/EA-IRMS).
-Samples were analyzed along with four measurements of three VSMOW-SLAP-calibrated laboratory reference materials for quality assurance and quality control: DI (-123‰ 2HVSMOW), ZE (-0.1‰ 2HVSMOW), EV -73.7‰ 2HVSMOW).
-Analytical precision of the lab reference materials was ±2‰.

 Statistical Tests

 Two-factor ANOVA and mixed effects models were used to test the correlations between nighttime stomatal conductance, variables of competition (Hegyi indices, planting group), drought stressors (midday and predawn soil moisture, days in drought, predawn and midday water potentials) and growth aspects.
 Separate mixed effects models were run using data that reflected repeated measures from across all cottonwoods as well as within each planting group.
 For all two-factor ANOVAs, Tukey post-hoc tests were run to compare differences between planting groups.
 Akaike information criterion (AIC) tests were run on models to test the fit of each regression.
 We verified the assumptions of linear regressions by examining diagnostic plots, including Q-Q plots, of final models.
-All statistical analyses were conducted in R Studio using the “lme4”, “MuMIn”, and “lmerTest” packages.
+All statistical analyses were conducted in R Studio using the “lme4”, “MuMIn”, and “lmerTest” packages (R Core Team; packages).

 Results